 As an MBA student, you can immerse yourself in real-life sustainability issues faced by enterprises.
 You will conduct research, engage stakeholders, and work in small teams alongside senior managers and faculty members.
 The program culminates with a presentation of your recommendations to high-ranking executives.
 Many students continue as paid interns.

-You receive one to three Independent Study Credits (MBA 293) for completing a semester-long fellowship.
+You receive one to three Independent Study Credits (MBA 293) for completing a semester-long project.
 Examples of recent MBA Independent Study Projects include:

 For more information, contact Robert Strand.